pygeo/pycmbs/docsrc/source/installation.rst

 Installation using *pip* (the easiest way ... theoretically)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+NOT RECOMMENDED AT THE MOMENT AS NOT TESTED!!!
+USE INSTALLATION FROM GITHIB REPOSITORY INSTEAD!!!

 Using `pip <https://pypi.python.org/pypi/pip>`_ is in general the easiest way to install pyCMBS if you dont want to develop by your own.

 NOTICE however that this installation procedure was not tested thoroughly with present version.
 Please be therefore careful.